Guyiming/Highlight.Blazor/README.md

 ## 3. Add Serivce (optional)

-You will need to register the highlight services with the service collection if you want to set the code style.
+You need to register the highlight services if you want to set the code style.
 ```csharp
 builder.Services.AddHighlight();
 ```